apollographql/router/NEXT_CHANGELOG.md

 ### `--dev` will no longer modify configuration that it does not directly touch ([Issue #2404](https://github.com/apollographql/router/issues/2404), [Issue #2481](https://github.com/apollographql/router/issues/2481))

-Previously `dev` mode was operating against the configuration object model.
-This meant that it would sometimes replace pieces of configuration where really it should just have modified it.
-Now dev mode will override the following in the yaml config, but it will leave any adjacent configuration as it was:
+Previously, the Router's `--dev` mode was operating against the configuration object model.
+This meant that it would sometimes replace pieces of configuration where it should have merely modified it.
+Now, `--dev` mode will _override_ the following properties in the YAML config, but it will leave any adjacent configuration as it was:

 ```yaml
 homepage: